San Antonio Compensation Association

 SACA shall use its funds and other assets exclusively to advance the mission and purposes stated in the constitution.
 Should SACA be dissolved, after paying or resolving any debts or obligations, the remaining assets shall be distributed to WorldatWork Net earnings of SACA shall never be used or be distributed to its members, officers or other private persons, except to pay for services rendered and approved by the Board of Directors.

 Article 7: Amendments & Bylaws

 The Constitution and Bylaws may be amended with written notice of the proposal given to the President within 10 business days prior to any regular meeting or special meeting of the Association.
 A simple majority of votes cast shall sustain the amendment.
 Votes may be collected at member meetings or by an online survey distributed to all active members.

 Bylaws are established by the Board of Directors for the orderly conduct of SACA business.
 It is the duty and responsibility of the Board of Directors to formulate new and modify existing SACA Bylaws as required to meet changing conditions.

-The governing body of this Association consists of a President, President-Elect, Vice President -Communications/Membership, Vice President- Finance, Vice President - Programs, and Vice President - Special Programs.
+The governing body of this Association consists of a President, President-Elect, Vice President -Communications, Vice President-Membership, Vice President- Finance, Vice President - Programs, Vice President - Special Programs, and Vice President Governing Affairs & Secretary.
 A general description of responsibilities for each Board member is listed below.
 This governing body is charged with the day-to-day functions of SACA and dedicated to serving the membership and act within the mission of the Association.

 Vice President – Communications